Trismegiste/DokudokiBundle/README.md

  * No constraint of RDBMS (references and types) because there is none
  * No atomicity : the only atomicity in MongoDB is on one document

-In fact ODM is a slow ORM without ACID : what is the point of using MongoDB ?
+In fact ODM is a slow [ORM][*5] without ACID : what is the point of using MongoDB ?

 The second reason is more abstract :

-I think MDE is not the only paradigm.
+With recent concepts of NoSQL, SOA and HMVC, I believe MDE is somewhat past-history, not always but very often.
+It is more suited for V-cycle and fits with difficulties in agile process (except if your CTO is good enough)

 With MDE, the first task is to design and code the model.
 It is difficult to paralelize this part, it's blocking everything else to come.
 Because of constraints of RDBMS, it drives to over-engineering (for my experience) and meanwhile, the customer waits and sees nothing.

-I believe, with NoSQL and KISS, MDE is somewhat past-history, not always but very often.
-It is more suited for V-cycle and fits with difficulties in agile process (except if your CTO is good enough)

 That's why I stop chasing the ["Mythical Object Database"][*3] and start hacking.